rajeshksv/Cricket-Score-Gnome-Shell-Extension/README.md

 How to Install this extension ?

-A) Just like any other extension.
-Lemme explain anyways.
+Mmmmmm....
+Just like any other extension :P Lemme explain anyways.

-Installation:
+(It works only in Gnome shell)

 1)Download the zip file from here.
 Open Gnome shell tweak tool.